What Happens if I Default on a SBA loan?

 An SBA loan typically requires the borrower to provide both collateral and personal guarantees to secure their SBA loan.
 These guarantees are intentional as the full faith and credit of the US taxpayer is behind every loan and it’s the SBA that’s responsible for making sure that the SBA loan process does all it can to make sure any loans are re-paid.

 If a borrower has provided the necessary guarantees and wants to get out from under their SBA loan obligations their goal is to avoid any of the following:

 - No personal bankruptcy

-- Have all the liens removed from the business so the assets can transfer to the new owner.
+- Have all the liens removed from the business so the assets can be transferred to the new owner?

-- Have all the liens stripped off personal residence so the SBA loan borrower does not lose their personal residence.
+- Have all the liens stripped off personal residence so the SBA loan borrower does not lose their residence?

 Those SBA borrowers that are best helped tend to meet some of the following criteria.